-A domestic corporation that is required to file Form 8806, Statement of Acquisition of Control or Change in Capital Structure, must file Form 1099-CAP with the IRS and furnish a copy to each shareholder who receives any stock or other consideration in the transaction and who is not an exempt recipient.
+A domestic corporation that is required to file Form 8806, Information Return for Acquisition of Control or Substantial Change in Capital Structure, must file Form 1099-CAP with the IRS and furnish a copy to each shareholder who receives cash, stock, or other property as a result of the acquisition of control or substantial change in capital structure and who is not an exempt recipient.
+However, if the corporation can reasonably determine that the receipt of such stock would not cause the shareholder to recognize gain, then the corporation is not required to report the fair market value of any stock provided to a shareholder.
 Corporations do not file Form 1099-CAP under one of the following conditions:

-- The transaction involves the acquisition of control within an affiliated group or involves stock valued at less than \$100 million.
-See revised Temporary Regulations section 1.6043-4T for more information. - The corporation makes the consent election on Form 8806.
-Under the election, the corporation is not required to file Form 1099-CAP with respect to shares held by a clearing organization because it allows the IRS to publish information necessary for brokers to meet their reporting obligations under Treasury Regulations section 1.6045-3T.

-- The corporation properly reports the transaction under section 6043(a). - Information returns are filed under section 6042 (Form 1099-DIV) or section 6045 (Form 1099-B), unless the corporation knows or has reason to know that such returns were not filed.
+- The transaction involves the acquisition of control within an affiliated group or involves stock valued at less than \$100 million. - The corporation makes the consent election on Form 8806.
+Under the election, the corporation is not required to file Form 1099-CAP with respect to shares held by a clearing organization because it allows the IRS to publish information necessary for brokers to meet their reporting obligations. - The corporation properly reports the transaction under section 6043(a). - Information returns are filed under section 6042 (Form 1099-DIV) or section 6045 (Form 1099-B), unless the corporation knows or has reason to know that such returns were not filed.